riga/aws-setup/README.md

-    -g, --group [NAME[,...]]         the group to setup, accepts a list, default: all groups -s, --steps [NAME[,...]]         the steps to execute, accepts a list (,) or a list of lists (:), default: all steps -p, --payload [KEY=VALUE,[...]]  payload that is parsed into your definitions -l, --log-level [LEVEL]          the log level, {all,debug,info,warning,error,fatal}, default: info -e, --execute                    execute without prompting
+    -g, --group [NAME[,...]]         the group to setup, accepts a list, default: all groups -s, --steps [NAME[,...]]         the steps to execute, accepts a list (,) or a list of lists (:), default: all steps -p, --payload [KEY=VALUE,[...]]  payload that is parsed into your definitions -c, --config-file [FILE]         the location of your AWS config/credentials, environment variables are used when missing -l, --log-level [LEVEL]          the log level, {all,debug,info,warning,error,fatal}, default: info -e, --execute                    execute without prompting
     -a, --abort                      abort when a request failed